rensoftoss/broadcast-messages/README.md

 * Open the following ports on EC2 instance **8080** and **8180**.
 This should reflect the setup in the **broadcast-messages.conf**, which configures two instances from the application

-* Additionally a load balancer with an elastic ip can be set on AWS platform to forward the requests to the configured server instances
+* Additionally a load balancer with an elastic ip can be set on AWS platform to forward the requests to the configured server instances, but this requires to configure more than one EC2 instances

 * Once the installation is completed the server can be restarted.